Skip to content

 Why C++ Programmers Should Care About Assembly

-Many C++ tutorials and instructors will tell you: you don't need to worry about the low-level details when writing C++, the compiler is smarter than you, just use templates, smart pointers, and standard library algorithms, and leave the rest to the optimizer.
-But in practice, when you're stuck optimizing slow code with no progress to show for it, what you really need to do is look at what your code actually compiles into—that is, the assembly output.
-In many cases, that template function you assumed was a "zero-overhead abstraction" wasn't inlined by the compiler at all; that lambda expression you thought "should be fast" is being constructed and destroyed repeatedly inside a loop.
+Many C++ tutorials and instructors will tell you: when writing C++, you don't need to worry about the underlying layers; the compiler is smarter than you.
+Just use templates, smart pointers, and standard library algorithms, and leave the rest to the optimizer.
+However, in practice, when you optimize slow code repeatedly without seeing progress, what you actually need to do is look at what your code compiles into—that is, the assembly output.
+In many cases, that template function you thought was a "zero-cost abstraction" wasn't inlined by the compiler at all; that lambda you thought "should be fast" is being constructed and destroyed repeatedly inside a loop.
 Assembly doesn't lie; it is exactly what your code becomes.

 This is tied to the core philosophy of C++.
-From the day it was born, C++ has pursued one thing: you don't pay for what you don't use [1] Stroustrup, The C++ Programming Language, 1986, zero-overhead principle.
-But the question is, how do you know whether you're paying a cost?
-The compiler won't proactively tell you "this abstraction has overhead"—it will just silently generate code.
+Since its inception, C++ has pursued one goal: you don't pay for what you don't use [1] Stroustrup, The C++ Programming Language, 1986, zero-overhead principle.
+But the question is, how do you know if you're paying a price?
+The compiler won't proactively tell you "this abstraction has overhead"; it will silently generate code.
 And that code is assembly.

-The most direct way to understand what code is generated after template expansion isn't to read compiler error messages (though that's important too), but to look at the generated assembly.
-When you see that a function instantiated from a template is perfectly inlined, loops are unrolled, and registers are allocated sensibly, you truly understand what "zero-overhead abstraction" means.
-Conversely, when you see a bunch of redundant function calls and memory shuffling, you immediately know where the problem lies.
+Understanding what code is actually generated after template expansion is most directly achieved not by reading compiler error messages (though that is important too), but by looking at the generated assembly.
+When you see that functions instantiated from templates are perfectly inlined, loops are unrolled, and registers are allocated reasonably, you will truly understand what "zero-overhead abstraction" means.
+Conversely, when you see a bunch of redundant function calls and memory shuffling, you will immediately know where the problem lies.

-So don't treat assembly as some mysterious, esoteric thing.
-It's simply a mirror reflecting what your C++ code actually looks like.
-You don't need to master it, but you need the ability to grasp its outline and know when something looks off.
+So don't treat assembly as something mysterious.
+It is just a mirror reflecting what your C++ code actually looks like.
+You don't need to master it, but you must be able to read its outline and know when something looks wrong.

-The speaker mentioned the ZX Spectrum [2] Sinclair Research, ZX Spectrum, 1982, Zilog Z80A and the era of manually typing in code.
-For many people learning to program, compiling, running, and seeing that line of text in the terminal feels like enough.
-But a problem quickly becomes apparent: you don't actually know how that line of text got to the screen, or even what the code turned into after compilation.
-This feeling of a "black box" might not matter when writing high-level abstractions, but once a bug appears—especially a bizarre memory-related bug—you have no idea where to start.
+The speaker mentioned the ZX Spectrum [2] Sinclair Research, ZX Spectrum, 1982, Zilog Z80A and the era of manually entering code.
+For many beginners, compiling, running, and seeing that line of text in the terminal feels like enough.
+But a problem quickly becomes apparent: you don't actually know how that line of text got onto the screen, or even what the code turned into after compilation.
+This feeling of a "black box" might not matter when writing high-level abstractions, but once a bug appears—especially a weird memory-related bug—you will be at a loss.

 Hands-on: What Does C++ Code Actually Become?